Coronavirus Response Frequently Asked Questions

 If you are doing the same level of work now than you've done prior to the stay-at-home order, there's a good chance you'll complete your class just fine.
 If you feel that you can't make it through, work with your instructor to see if they might qualify for a grade of “Incomplete,” which will allow you to complete the course later rather than retake the whole course.
 Grades of “Incomplete” are issued at the faculty member’s discretion.

 Students who attended PPCC courses on college or high school campuses have been subject to the same shift to online as other PPCC students.
 Students who take PPCC career-technical courses should connect with their PPCC instructor to understand course adjustments.

-Most campus events are virtual.
+Yes.
+Some campus events are in person with virtual options.
 See the Stall Street Journal for details.

 Are we discouraging in-person meetings?

 No longer.
 Face coverings are required, regardless of vaccination status.

 What do you do if you have symptoms, plan to be tested or have been tested?

 Please go home if you're experiencing any symptoms and fill out this form.
 Also, fill out that form if you know somebody else in the campus community who has symptoms.